 The main grounding electrode connection for many houses is at the metal water pipe at the point where it enters the home before the water meter.
 Look at this area and you should see a copper or aluminum wire; bare, insulated, metal armor jacketed, enclosed in conduit, or taped green.
 It should be connected to the water pipe using an approved ground clamp usually of bronze construction.
 The connection should be tight and free of corrosion.
 If the ground clamp and wire appear corroded or feels loose you should remedy this right away.
 A new ground clamp costs only a few dollars and can be purchased at any electrical supply company and at many home improvement stores.
 You will also need some emery cloth or sandpaper to clean the pipe.
 A good precaution when doing this would be to shut off the main circuit breaker or pull the main fuse in your electrical panel.
 It is possible that a tiny amount of current may be traveling over your grounding conductor.
 I also suggest wearing gloves and avoid touching the bare wire and the water pipe at the same time.

-If your home gets its water supply from a private well or through a plastic pipe, your primary ground connection should be a ground rod or two.
+If your home gets its water supply from a private well or through a plastic pipe, your primary ground connection may be a ground rod or two.
 In many cases the ground rod(s) are completely buried and therefore are not easy to inspect.
 According to published data, a copper plated ground rod can have a life expectancy beyond 40 years.
-However when working on customers homes I have discovered, loose ground rod clamps, incorrectly installed ground rod clamps, cut grounding electrode conductors, ground rods that have been damaged from landscaping and construction excavation, and short galvanized pipes driven in the earth instead of an approved ground rod.
+However when working on customers homes and other buildings I have discovered, loose ground rod clamps, incorrectly installed ground rod clamps, ground rods that have not been driven fully into the earth, cut grounding electrode conductors, ground rods that have been damaged from landscaping and construction excavation, and short galvanized pipes driven in the earth instead of an approved ground rod.